Something must have made her aware that someone else was in the room.

 Gris narrates that Heller "applied pressure" to get Krak to open her eyes to examine it, which leaves entirely too much to the reader's imagination.
 But once she starts reading, Heller finally lets his girlfriend sit up to page through the logbook and conclude that why, Heller hadn't even seen Blito-P3 until last year, and only landed on it a few months ago.
 There's no way he could have been around to rape and/or marry all those women!
 So the newspaper and lawsuits are lying!
 (Or else the logbook is, but that never occurs to Krak.)

-And with that revelation she bursts into tears and clutches Heller while the orchestral swells into a sweeping romantic piece that would have been perversely ironic had it played a few paragraphs ago.
+And with that revelation she bursts into tears and clutches Heller while the orchestra swells into a sweeping romantic piece that would have been perversely ironic had it played a few paragraphs ago.

 There was a rap on the door.
 A gruff voice said "Ma'am, are you all right in there?
 A sentry reported something breaking somewhere this end of the ship."